-HEP is a deficiency of the enzyme uroporphyrinogen decarboxylase; it is the autosomal recessive form of f-PCT.
+Hepatoerythropoietic Porphyria (HEP) is a deficiency of the enzyme uroporphyrinogen decarboxylase; it is the autosomal recessive form of familial Porphyria Cutanea Tarda (f-PCT).
 The manifestations of HEP resemble Congenital Erythropoietic Porphyria (CEP), with symptoms of skin blistering that usually begin in infancy.

 Skin photosensitivity results in severe blistering and scarring, often with mutilation and loss of facial features and fingers.
 Increased hair growth (hypertrichosis) on sun-exposed skin, brownish-colored teeth (erythrodontia), and reddish-colored urine are common.
 There may be bone fragility due to expansion of the bone marrow and vitamin deficiencies, especially vitamin D. Red blood cells have a shortened life-span, and mild or severe hemolytic anemia often results.
 Synthesis of heme and hemoglobin is actually increased to compensate for the shortened red blood cell survival and is associated with splenomegaly.
 Bacteria may infect the damaged skin and contribute to mutilation and scarring.

-HEP is a very rare type of autosomal recessive porphyria.
-Each parent of an affected individual must have a mutation in one of their UROD genes and both must pass their mutation on to their child.
-This also means that both parents have f-PCT.
-Hepatoerythropoietic Porphyria (HEP) is an extremely rare genetic disorder characterized by deficiency of the enzyme, uroporphyrinogen decarboxylase.
-This deficiency is caused by mutations of both copies of a person’s UROD gene, which means that the disorder is inherited as an autosomal recessive trait.
+HEP is a very rare, inherited autosomal recessive Porphyria caused by genetic mutations on both copies of a person's UROD gene.
+Each parent of an affected individual must have a mutation in one of their UROD genes and both parents must pass their mutation on to their child through their DNA.
+This also means that both parents have familial Porphyria Cutanea Tarda (f-PCT).
+Hepatoerythropoietic Porphyria (HEP) is characterized by deficiency of the enzyme, uroporphyrinogen decarboxylase.
 Most affected individuals have a profound deficiency of this enzyme and onset of the disorder is usually during infancy or early childhood.
-However, some individuals may have a mild form that can go undiagnosed until adulthood.
+However, some individuals may have a mild form that can go undiagnosed until adulthood and can be clinically indistinguishable from Porphyria Cutanea Tarda (PCT), a related disorder that may be acquired or occur in individuals with a mutation of one UROD gene (autosomal dominant inheritance).
 The childhood form of HEP is often associated with painful, blistering skin lesions that develop on sun-exposed skin (photosensitivity).
 Affected areas of skin can scar and become discolored.
 There may be risk of bacterial infection.
 Abnormal, excessive hair (hypertrichosis) on affected skin is also common.
 Mild anemia and abnormal enlargement of the liver and/or spleen (hepatosplenomegaly) have also been reported.
-Mild cases of HEP may go unrecognized until adulthood and can be clinically indistinguishable from Porphyria Cutanea Tarda (PCT), a related disorder that may be acquired or occur in individuals with a mutation of one UROD gene (autosomal dominant inheritance).
 Cutaneous photosensitivity is generally much more severe in HEP than in PCT.
-NORD has a separate report on Porphyria Cutanea Tarda.

 HEP is an extremely rare disorder that affects males and females in equal numbers.
 Approximately 40 cases have been reported in the medical literature.
 The exact incidence or prevalence of HEP in the general population is unknown.